JieGH/about/VALENCIA2022/VALENCIA2022.md

 ## 🏙️ You are in the city centre.

-You can purchase **SUMA10-A** tickets that contains **10 trips** valid on **metro, tram and bus in zone A**.
+You can purchase **SUMA10-A** tickets that contain **10 trips**** valid on **metro, tram and bus in zone A**.
+The price is €8.
-Price is €8.
-SUMA-10 ticket can be shared by multiple people, scan ticket twice means you paid two trip for two person.
+SUMA-10 ticket can be shared by multiple people, scan ticket twice means you paid two trips for two person.
 This ticket is not valid from and to airport.
 You can get this ticket from metro and tram stations.

 ---

 ## Taking public transportations
-If you have SUMA-10, you can use it on these three methods of transportation.
+If you have SUMA-10, you can use it on these three transportation methods.

 #### 🚇 Taking metro.
 Metro has ticket gate, scan in once to get in.
 Scan out to get out.